callumhackett/callumhackett.github.io/contact.md

 # optional, no defaults
 permalink: /contact # custom page URL, begin with /
 # tags: # tags for blog posts; space separated
-nav_label: Contact # label to appear in navbar; reference in _data/navbar.yml
+nav_label: Contact # label to appear in navbar if referenced in _data/navbar.yml

 # optional, overrides defaults
 # type: # defaults to website, otherwise one of: article, music, video